debojyoti452/debojyoti452/README.md

-- 👋 Hi, I’m Swing Technologies [@debojyoti452](https://github.com/debojyoti452/SwingTechnologies452)
+- 👋 Hi, I’m Debojyoti Singha [@debojyoti452](https://github.com/debojyoti452/SwingTechnologies452)
 - 👀 I’m interested in research and develoy a new technology in the filed of Science and Technology, Which help the individual person and business to thrive
 - 🌱 I’m currently learning socio-economic impact of technology on developing country.
 - 💞️ I’m looking to collaborate on digital market